brandlej3/health-calc/README.md

 # Health Calculator

-Health Calculator is a tool designed to help users calculate their total daily energy expenditure using the Harris-Benedict equation.
+Health Calculator is a tool designed to help users calculate their total daily energy expenditure (TDEE) using the Harris-Benedict equation.

 ## Getting started